A Certain Romance

-"A Certain Romance" is a song by English rock band Arctic Monkeys written by frontman Alex Turner and composed by the band.
+"A Certain Romance" is a song by English rock band Arctic Monkeys written by frontman Alex Turner.
 It is a re-recorded version of a 2004 demo, and serves as the closing track of their 2006 debut studio album Whatever People Say I Am, That's What I'm Not.
 The song was conceived by Turner in his teens, and follows his observation of the activities and romance—and lack thereof—among youth.

 "A Certain Romance" was deemed a highlight of the album and praised by critics for its composition and lyrics, though it was not released as a single.

 Recording

 Arctic Monkeys was formed in 2002, and began recording music in 2003.
 A series of eighteen demos collectively known as Beneath the Boardwalk were burned onto CDs and given out by the band in 2004, later earning traction through the Internet.
 Among these tracks is the earliest recorded version of "A Certain Romance".
 Frontman and lead singer Alex Turner believed the song, compared to Arctic Monkeys' previous recordings, was "contentious" and greater than the band itself.
 It was later re-recorded for their debut album Whatever People Say I Am, That's What I'm Not at The Chapel in South Thoresby in 2005.
 The song was a staple of their live repertoire in their early years.